-[†] The FR and SO data collection and survey completion will extend into Q2 of 2020, but will be based on 2019 program data, unless there is a particular interest to consider part of 2020 program year data.
+^{} Study is under consideration. † The FR and SO data collection and survey completion will extend into Q2 of 2020, but will be based on 2019 program data, unless there is a particular interest to consider part of 2020 program year data.

-[‡] Additional secondary process research will be considered to address the direct install/assessment offering, leasee responsibility for facility infrastructure systems, and website content development and navigation.
+[‡] Additional primary and/or-secondary process research will be considered to address the direct install/assessment offering, leasee responsibility for facility infrastructure systems, and website content development and navigation.